-- Treat it like a job and commit yourself and your team to doing the best job possible. - Commit yourself to learn the big concepts presented in this class. - Be fully prepared for each class in order to: a) understand the class discussion, and b) be prepared for our discussions. - Participate in class discussions.
-Vibrant interaction in class not only provides a rich learning environment, but also helps to develop one of the most critical abilities any businessperson can have: verbal persuasion. - Be fully present and ready to go for every class with your video camera on during Zoom sessions. - Review materials before class as they will be available on Canvas by 10pm the day before each scheduled class. - Take notes during class on the key concepts from each lecture. - Do not get behind.
+- Treat it like a job and commit yourself and your team to doing the best job possible. - Commit yourself to learn the concepts presented in this class. - Be fully prepared for each class in order to: a) understand the class discussion, and b) be prepared for our discussions. - Participate in class discussions.
+Vibrant interaction in class not only provides a rich learning environment, but also helps to develop one of the most critical abilities any businessperson can have: verbal persuasion. - Be fully present and ready to go for every class with your video camera on during Zoom sessions. - Review materials before class as they will be available on Canvas by 10pm the day before each scheduled class. - Take notes during class on everything. - Do not get behind.
 The material in this class builds on itself.
 You will find yourself struggling if you do not prepare for each class, attend each class, and commit yourself to learning the material.
-Be proactive do not wait until the day before an exam for clarification. - If you have questions, ask.
-Don't tolerate not understanding the material or getting frustrated.
+Be proactive do not wait until the day before an exam for clarification. - If you have questions, ask a classmate, a TA, or the instructor.
+Don't tolerate not understanding the material.